Milton L. Shantz was born on April 16, 1922 to CE Williams and Milton Shantz who lived in Phoenixville, Pennsylvania. He had one sibling.

 Milton entered service in the Army in 1942.
-After basic training, he was assigned to the121st Regiment, 8th Infantry Division.
-The 121st Regiment as part of the 8th Division embarked for Europe arriving early December 1943.
-Stationed in Ireland they began intensive training for the Normandy Landings.
+After basic training, he was assigned to the121st Regiment, 8th Infantry division.
+The 121st Regiment as part of the 8th division embarked for Europe arriving early December, 1943.
+Stationed in Ireland, they began intensive training for the Normandy Landings.

-Milton was Killed In Action on July 27th in France.
-Private Milton L. Shantz was buried at the Normandy American Cemetery in Collevill-sur Mer, France.
+Private Milton L. Shantz was killed in action on July 27th in France.
+He is buried at the Normandy American Cemetery in Collevill-sur Mer, France.